 WE BELIEVE IN THE EXPERIENCE OF OUR TEAM

-Ydeal Funds SICAV a.s., a partner of YD Capital a.s., comprises a team of experienced professionals dedicated to identifying optimal investment opportunities.
+YDeal Funds SICAV a.s., a partner of YD Capital a.s., comprises a team of experienced professionals dedicated to identifying optimal investment opportunities.
 We specialise in selected development projects and commercial real estate.
 Stability, security, and sustainable growth are our core values.
 We regularly evaluate the success and performance of our fund, take comprehensive care of your investments, and collaboratively determine the optimal investment strategy with you.
 You can rely on our team, just as I rely on my professional colleagues.

 PAVEL RYDZYK